Sviat330/aws_wordpress/README.md

 ![Scheme](images/scheme.jpg)
 ## Technologies Used: ##

-AWS (Amazon Web Services) for cloud infrastructure WordPress for content management and website creation Auto Scaling Groups with EC2 for hosting WordPress application Amazon RDS for the database tier
+AWS (Amazon Web Services) for cloud infrastructure<br>
+WordPress for content management and website creation<br>
+Amazon Auto Scaling Groups with EC2 for hosting WordPress application<br>
+Amazon SNS for notification when auto scaling occurs<br>
+Amazon RDS for the database tier<br>
-Amazon ALB for load balancing
+Amazon ALB for load balancing<br>
-Amazon EFS for media and asset storage
+Amazon EFS for media and asset storage<br>

 ## Key Features: ##